apache/trafficcontrol/blueprints/multi-interface-servers.md

 }
 ```
 Note that only interfaces that have "monitor" set to `true` should appear at all
 in the payloads of this endpoint.
-Further note that neither gateways nor
-<abbr title="Maximum Transmission Unit">MTU</abbr> are reported.

 ##### `/cdns/{{name}}/snapshot`
 This is a semantic change only - payloads remain structurally unchanged.
 The